nextflow-io/nextflow/docs/working-with-files.md

 In Groovy, any method that looks like `get*()` can also be accessed as a field.
 For example, `myFile.getName()` is equivalent to `myFile.name`, `myFile.getBaseName()` is equivalent to `myFile.baseName`, and so on.
 :::

-See the {ref}`stdlib-classes-path` reference for the list of available methods.
+See the {ref}`stdlib-types-path` reference for the list of available methods.

 ## Reading and writing